Parco Nord Milano – Italy

 Transferability of the result:

-PNM is a good example of UF-NBS (Urban Forests as Nature-Based Solutions) planning that can be applied to other urban regions.
+PNM is a good example of UF-NbS (Urban Forests as Nature-Based Solutions) planning that can be applied to other urban regions.
 Important factors are a bottom-up approach, synergy of multi-scale stakeholders, streamlined political, scientific and planning instruments for setting norms and guidelines in cooperation with stakeholders, a knowledge base of connectivity/climate change adaptation, and awareness.
 A network of institutions, NGOs and initiatives providing constant funding is warranted.

 Lessons learned:

-PNM demonstrates increased citizen participation in UF-NBS planning and that awareness of connectivity and climate change adaptation is needed.
+PNM demonstrates increased citizen participation in UF-NbS planning and that awareness of connectivity and climate change adaptation is needed.
 Citizens using PNM realize that connected UGI improves the quality of life and should be implemented to address issues of connectivity/climate change.

 Financing: